Skip to content

 Mindfulness Based Programmes

-Mindful awareness can increase our understanding of ourselves and give us greater choice in how we respond to our needs.
+Mindful awareness and mindfulness exercises can increase our understanding of ourselves and give us greater choice in how we respond to our needs.

-Our courses encourage mindful awareness through sharing information, practicing meditations and exploring ways to bring awareness into our daily lives.
+Our courses encourage mindful awareness through sharing information, practising mindfulness and meditation, and exploring ways to bring awareness into our daily lives.

 • Mindfulness for Depression